 They both really want to learn double unders.

-Here’s a picture of Bob the last time he tried a CrossFit® WOD with double unders:
+Here’s a picture of Bob the last time he tried doing a scaled WOD with double unders:

 Bob and Sally both get to the gym at the same time, about three minutes late for the 5:30pm class at CrossFit® McAwesome.